Philippine Hawk Corporation vs. Vivian Tan Lee

 Precedents Cited

 - Philippine National Bank v.
-Rabat, G.R.
-No. 134406 — Cited for the interpretation of Section 8, Rule 51 regarding the authority of appellate courts to consider errors not specifically assigned.
+Rabat (G.R.
+No. 134406, November 15, 2000) — Cited for the interpretation of Section 8, Rule 51 regarding authority of appellate courts to pass upon unassigned errors.

 Provisions

-- Article 2180, Civil Code — Establishes the primary and solidary liability of employers for damages caused by their employees acting within the scope of their assigned tasks, subject to the rebuttable presumption of negligence in selection and supervision.
+- Article 2180, Civil Code — Employers are liable for damages caused by their employees acting within the scope of their assigned tasks; the presumption of negligence in selection and supervision arises instantly upon proof of employee negligence.

-- Article 2206, Civil Code — Governs damages for death caused by crime or quasi-delict, including the mandatory award of at least P3,000.00 (now P50,000.00) as civil indemnity and indemnity for loss of earning capacity of the deceased payable to heirs.
+- Article 2206, Civil Code — Indemnity for death caused by crime or quasi-delict shall be at least P3,000 (now P50,000 by jurisprudence); defendant liable for loss of earning capacity of the deceased.

-- Article 2219, Civil Code — Enumerates instances where moral damages may be recovered, including quasi-delicts causing physical injuries.
+- Article 2219(2), Civil Code — Moral damages may be recovered in quasi-delicts causing physical injuries.

-- Article 2224, Civil Code — Provides for the recovery of temperate damages when pecuniary loss has been suffered but its amount cannot be proved with certainty.
+- Article 2224, Civil Code — Basis for temperate damages when pecuniary loss is certain but amount cannot be proved with certainty.

-- Section 8, Rule 51, 1997 Rules of Civil Procedure — Authorizes appellate courts to decide questions not assigned as errors if closely related to an assigned error or necessary for arriving at a just decision.
+- Section 8, Rule 51, 1997 Rules of Civil Procedure — Authority of appellate courts to decide questions not assigned as errors if related to assigned errors or necessary for a just decision.

 Notable Concurring Opinions